AlphaLaser/Alpha-MeetScript/README.md

 2. You can enter your name as the input in the form and it will return a numbered list of all the sentences where your name was called during the meeting

 BOOM !
 No need to go through a 1 hr recording.
-You have all the stuff you need which you can go through in under 2 minutes

 <br/>